-In order to understand the power of something you must understand its meaning.
+To understand the power of something, you must understand its meaning.

 Webster’s meaning of righteous:

-1: acting in accord with divine or moral law : free from guilt or sin
+1: acting according to the divine or moral law: free from guilt or sin.

 We are made righteous by believing and trusting the word of God.
-Actions will follow what you believe.
+Actions will follow what you think.

-Webster’s meaning of sin: Going against God’s law (the word of God) a serious shortcoming
+Webster’s meaning of sin: Going against God’s law (the word of God) is a severe shortcoming.

 To understand the spiritual, you must understand the natural.

-Naturally, if something is clogged, it is hard for anything to flow throw it.
-If your ear is full of wax it is hard for you to hear.
+Naturally, if something is clogged, it is hard for anything to flow through it.
+It is hard for you to hear if your ear is full of wax.

 It is the same with sin.
-God can not bless us to a certain capacity with sin in our lives.
+God cannot bless us to a specific capacity with sin in our lives.
 It will stop us from hearing from God effectively with sin there.
 We can only go so far.

 I desire to receive every blessing God has for me.
 I want to keep going higher with God.

-I John 1:9 NIV version says 9 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
+I John 1:9 NIV version says 9 If we confess our sins, he is faithful and just and will forgive us and purify us from all unrighteousness.

-Just like we clean our cars, houses, teeth, and bodies, we have to clean our spirit man.
+Just like we clean our cars, houses, teeth, and bodies, we must clean our Spirit, man.

 We take a spiritual bath by meditating, reading, and speaking the word of God.

-Most of us in our right mind don’t like anything unclean, filthy and nasty.
-We turn our nose up and leave.
+Most of us in our right minds do not like anything unclean, filthy, and nasty.
+So we turn our nose up and leave.

 That is how God looks at sin.
-He loves people, but hates sin.
-God will not dwell in us with continuous sin in our lives.
+He loves people but hates sin.
+Therefore, God will not dwell in us with continuous sin in our lives.

-Once you confess your sins to God, don’t beat yourself up about it.
+Once you confess your sins to God, do not beat yourself up about it.

 Romans 8:1-2 Amplified Version says 1 Therefore there is now no condemnation [no guilty verdict, no punishment] for those who are in Christ Jesus [who believe in Him as personal Lord and Savior].
-2 For the law of the Spirit of life [which is] in Christ Jesus [the law of our new being] has set you free from the law of sin and of death
+2 For the law of the Spirit of life [which is] in Christ Jesus [the direction of our new being] has set you free from the law of sin and of death.

-You are able to boldly pray to God when you confess your sins to God and start trusting in his word.
+You can boldly pray to God when you confess your sins and start trusting in his word.

-Proverbs 28:1 Easy Read Version says The wicked (morally bad/evil) are afraid of everything, but those who live right are as brave as lions.
+Proverbs 28:1 Easy Read Version says the wicked (morally wrong/evil) are afraid of everything, but those who live right are as brave as lions.

-Living righteous makes you bold.
+Living rzxft6ighteously makes you bold.
 Sin makes you fearful and separates you from God.

 Paul would say, “I wronged no man.”
 Talk about boldness!
 That is powerful.

-Once you confess your sins to God, it it is like it has never happened..
+Once you confess your sins to God, it is like it has never happened.

-2 Corinthians 5:17 says if any person be in Christ he is a new creation, old things are passed away and all things become new.
+2 Corinthians 5:17 says if any person is in Christ, he is a new creation, old things are passed away, and all things become new.

 If you are not saved, it is no time like the present to accept Him into your life; it is an amazing journey.

 The change starts with us as believers in Jesus.
 We are the examples.
-We can’t be effective witness to others with constant sin there.
+We cannot be an effective witnesses to others with constant sin there.

 2 Chronicles 7:14 New King James Version says

-This scripture sums it up for us with the current state the world is in.
+This scripture sums up for us the current state of the world.

-How we know we are of God is if we have love for each other.
-It is easier said than done but we have to pray for our enemies.
+How we know we are of God is if we have a love for each other.
+It is easier said than done, but we must pray for our enemies.
 It will either transform them or remove them.
-If we see someone who is going in the wrong direction, pray for them.
+If we see someone going in the wrong direction, pray for them.